Mohammad-Khalid/dabble-twitter-skill-code/README.md

 # Alexa Skill for posting tweet on Twitter timeline

 ## Note
- * Open project foler and install the dependencie $ npm install
+ * Open project folder and install the dependencies $ npm install
  * Update consumer key and consumer secret in twitter_helper.js file